pl247231/Temple-of-Doom-Game/README.md

-A project built for the CS32 class at UCLA
+A project built for the class CS 32 at UCLA

+# Description

 The following description of the game is sourced from the project specifications written by Professor Smallberg: